 It hasn’t been an easy journey and there have been plenty of highs and lows along the way.
 But my passion for helping these brands has really driven me to keep going, every success I have had has given me that extra bit of encouragement to push a bit further.

-And University of Edinburgh Business School has continued to support me beyond graduation, most notably helping me secure a 12-month UK Graduate Entrepreneur visa to get the business up and running, with the potential to extend.
+The University of Edinburgh Business has continued to support me beyond graduation.
+Most notably through Launch.Ed which helped me secure a 12-month UK Graduate Entrepreneur visa to get the business up and running, with the potential to extend.

 We still have a huge amount of work to do.
 But I’m confident, with the support of my own network, I can develop a new clean beauty ecosystem, which will help other entrepreneurs realise their own business ambitions too.